MMLangner/QUDA/README.md

 The App is a Django-based webapp, that can be deployed on a server using e.g. gunicorn and nginx in order to make it publicly available.
 It can also be used offline on a local computer.

 QUDA offers a UI for creating QUD trees and classifications.
-In provides functions for creating and deleting elements, shift in linear precedence, copy pasting and rebranching of subbranches, classification of foci, topic etc.
+It provides functions for creating and deleting elements, shift in linear precedence, copy pasting and rebranching of subbranches, classification of foci, topic etc.